-Nothing could be more frustrating than the random crashes when you’re enjoying the furious battle in Call of Duty: Warzone.
-Although it’s hard to identify the exact reason for this problem, we’ll show you what to do if Warzone keeps crashing.
+It’s very frustrating to encounter random crashes when you’re enjoying a furious battle in Call of Duty: Warzone.
+Although it’s hard to identify the exact reason for this problem, you can use some simple tricks to fix it.

 Try these fixes:

-Here’re 7 fixes proved by other players to solve CoD Warzone crashing on PC.
-You may not try them all; just work your way down the list until you find the one that works for you.
+Here is a full list of solutions that helped players solve the CoD Warzone crashing on PC.
+You may not try them all.
+Just work your way down the list until you find the one that works for you.

 - Install the latest game patch